Thursday, July 31, 2025

 • Popular planting areas include Egilsstaðir (East Iceland) and regions around Akureyri and Reykjavík.

 We continued our drive past Glacial Valley, passing numerous waterfalls.
 It would have been impossible to stop at each one to take a photo.
-It's truly an amazing site.
-We did stop by Rjúkandi Waterfall and managed to take a few photos.
+It's truly a fantastic site.
+We did stop by Rjúkandi Waterfall and managed to take a few pictures.

 The weather in Iceland is ever-changing, from sunshine to rain and back again within minutes.
-One has to be dressed in layers and be ready to put on or take off layers of clothes to stay dry and comfortable.
+One has to dress in layers and be ready to put on or take off clothes to stay dry and comfortable.

 Our next major stop was at the Stuðlagil Canyon Viewpoint.
 It's a truly stunning canyon, which Inna and I tried to photograph during our limited time (30 minutes).
 We could have easily spent a few hours here, as the views were magnificent.
 One person was launching a drone (probably to show a different perspective).